malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

     $ cut -d',' -f1 permafrost_database.txt

 These are different options of cut commands that can be used for reading files.
 However, the practical use of this command is in reading a file that contains table.
 A table comprise of values that are separated by special characters like comma , or tab \t that can be used to visualize certain column (also known as field).
-In the current folder we have a table geochemistry_germany_rivers.tab containing several columns that are seaparated by tab.
+In the current folder we have a table geochemistry_germany_rivers.tab containing several columns that are separated by tab.
 By using less you can check the contents of the file.
 We can extract the values in the column 3:

     $ cut -d$'\t' -f3 geochemistry_germany_rivers.tab